ArcaneEngineer/ECS-tutorials/part3.md

 		set active every such entity

 	}
-	else if this counted as a bullet entity
+	else if this counts as a bullet entity
 	{
 		do nothing
 	}
 }
 ```

 We should split this up into two separate phases for clarity.
-(If this were implemented in C, we would't even need the population section, due to the way arrays-of-`struct` are allocated, zeroed automatically, and accessed.)
+(If this were implemented in C, we wouldn't even need the population section, due to the way arrays-of-`struct` are allocated, zeroed automatically, and accessed.)

 ```
 //array contents definition / population (all)